jonaebel/dqn-combat-agent/README.md

 </p>

 We are a team of four.
 The ML and math subsystems were designed and implemented by [Peer Grunow](https://github.com/PeerGrunow) and [Jonathan Ebel](https://github.com/jonaebel).
+The other two in our Development team for the game are Christoph Schindler and Elwin Schwabenland